baezortega/TCG2019/README.md

 scripts/1_ExtractVcfData.py <input-variants.vcf.gz> <output-dir>
 ```

-We run this script for each of the two original VCF files produced by [Somatypus](https://github.com/baezortega/somatypus), which should be located in the `data/original` directory, and store the output files in `data/processed`.
+We run this script on the VCF files of SNVs and indels produced by [Somatypus](https://github.com/baezortega/somatypus), as well as on the file of genotyped dinucleotide variants (these files should be located in the `data/original` directory), and store the output files in `data/processed`.

 ```
 scripts/1_ExtractVcfData.py data/original/Somatypus_CTVT_SNVs_1052.vcf.gz data/processed
 scripts/1_ExtractVcfData.py data/original/Somatypus_CTVT_Indels_1052.vcf.gz data/processed
+scripts/1_ExtractVcfData.py data/original/Somatypus_CTVT_DNVs_1051.vcf.gz data/processed
 ```

 The script produces three tab-delimited text files for each VCF, labelled with the suffixes `Metadata`, `NR` and `NV`.
 These are the files that will be read into R in the next step.